-Somebody did say something: In Matthew 7:15 Jesus said, “Watch out for wolves in sheep’s clothing.”
+When someone says "somebody would have said something by now..." we should remember that somebody already did say something: In Matthew 7:15 Jesus said, “Watch out for wolves in sheep’s clothing.”

 17. “That discernment guy is just promoting fear, and fear comes from the devil!”
 “He’s got a lot of anger-you can tell he’s not of God!”